rsfellman/STAT6021_final_project/README.md

 - Riya Pulla

 # Purpose
-The purpose of this project is to represent our ability as data scientists to find interesting data sets, pose research questions, explore data using summary statistics and visualizations and build linear prediciton models.
+The purpose of this project is to represent our ability as data scientists to find interesting data sets, pose research questions, explore data using summary statistics and visualizations and build linear and logistic prediciton models.

 # Required Packages
 `tidyverse`